cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ![Cloudentity istio authorizer authorization](mp-authorizer-highlight.jpeg)

-Login into the Cloudentity authorization admin portal and Navigate to the API's tab and click on Gateways.
+Login into the Cloudentity authorization admin portal and Navigate to the `Enforcement >> Authorizers`.
 As shown in the below diagram, the `Last Active` column is an indication of communication status of the local authorizer with the remote platform

 ![Cloudentity istio authorizer authorization](succesful-istio-connection.png)